Facebook Marketplace is a great place to make extra cash or save a few bucks, but it pays to be careful

 Best for: Buyers and sellers

 If you are a victim of an online scam, you do have options.
 Contact the buyer or seller.
 If they don’t respond within two days, file a claim or dispute with Facebook and report the buyer or seller.
+Call local law enforcement to let them know what happened, and file reports with the Federal Trade Commission and Internet Crime Complaint Center to help them look out for others.

 Should you avoid Facebook Marketplace?

-“I don’t want people to think selling this way isn’t a good idea,” he says.
+“I don’t want people to think selling this way isn’t a good idea,” he adds.
 “Every once in a while, you will find a person with the wrong intent.
 Limit what you say, have a good safety system in place.”
 That’s how you remain safe.

 Why trust us

 Reader’s Digest has published hundreds of articles on personal technology, arming readers with the knowledge to protect themselves against cybersecurity threats and internet scams as well as revealing the best tips, tricks and shortcuts for computers, cellphones, apps, texting, social media and more.
-For this piece, Chuck Brooks, a globally recognized expert on cybersecurity and emerging technologies, Georgetown University professor and thought leader who has briefed the G20 on cybersecurity and received two presidential appointments, gave it a rigorous review to ensure that all information is accurate and offers the best possible advice to readers.
+For this piece exploring whether Facebook Marketplace is safe, Chuck Brooks, a globally recognized expert on cybersecurity and emerging technologies, Georgetown University professor and thought leader who has briefed the G20 on cybersecurity and received two presidential appointments, gave it a rigorous review to ensure that all information is accurate and offers the best possible advice to readers.
 We rely on credentialed experts with personal experience and know-how as well as primary sources including tech companies, professional organizations and academic institutions.
 We verify all facts and data and revisit them over time to ensure they remain accurate and up to date.
 Read more about our team, our contributors and our editorial policies.

 Sources: